Super Italian Chopped Salad

 - 1 can (2-1/4 ounces) sliced ripe olives, drained

 - 5 slices pepperoni, chopped

 - 2 green onions, chopped

 - 1/4 cup olive oil

 - 2 tablespoons grated Parmesan cheese

 - In a large bowl, combine the first 11 ingredients.
 For dressing, in a small bowl, whisk the oil, vinegar, salt and pepper.
-Pour over salad and toss to coat.
+Pour over salad; toss to coat.
 Sprinkle with cheese.
-Top with pepperoncinis if desired.
-Serve immediately.
-Yield: 10 servings.
+Top with pepperoncini, if desired.

 Editor's NoteLook for pepperoncini (pickled peppers) in the pickle and olive section of your grocery store.

 Nutrition Facts3/4 cup: 185 calories, 13g fat (3g saturated fat), 12mg cholesterol, 444mg sodium, 11g carbohydrate (3g sugars, 3g fiber), 7g protein.

 This is the best ever salad.
 With each bite chucked full of Italian goodness.